cduchinois/Cr3dential_demoday/README.md

 # Cr3dntial

 Cr3dntial is a DID (Decentralized Identifier) based dApp that allows users to store their credentials on the XRPL testnet mainchain.
+We've built the Dapp during a previous hackathon.
-We enabled Zero-Knowledge Proof and verification as well as a Cr3dential experience during the EasyA x Ripple x Apex Hackathon under 36 hours!
+During the EasyA x Ripple x Apex Hackathon we've been enabled Zero-Knowledge Proof and verification as well as a Cr3dential experience under 36 hours!

 ## Demo